aline-dubuy/movie-recommendation/README.md

 - python with pandas, plotly and sickit learn library
 - streamlit to present the result of our work

-You will find on this repository some of the code we wrote to achieve the project.
+You will find on this repository some of the code we used for the recommendation system